mpechen/thesis/README.md

   - BLPA: We introduced uncertainty factor and applied Pccf with Bayesian detector
   - JOURNAL: We added detection delay as performance metric, improved Pccf, and applied it with CUSUM detector and investigated CUSUM specific properties
 - Chapter 5?: Individual contributions of each paper
-- [Chapter 6 (last): Effect on model adaptation](chapter-effect-on-model-adaptation.tex) (possibly new material for the new paper, or extra for the last submitted)
+- [Chapter 6 (last): Effect on model adaptation](chapter-effect-on-model-adaptation.tex) (possibly new material for the new paper, or extra-material for the Journal paper)
   - Example with CFB signal and linear regression
 - [Chapter 7: Conclusions and Future work](conclusions.tex)